The Orientation of Your Home: Follow the Leader

 The two most common misapplications regarding the orientation of the home concept are the child-centered home and the passive husband.

-Child-Centered – Some families put their children on point.
-Everything centers around the children.
-The typical mom in the child-centered home can spend ten to fifteen years of her life in a minivan, caving to the culture’s expectations for children, which is to cart them around and keep them activity-centered.
+• Child-Centered: Some families put their children on point.
+Everything centers around them.
+The typical mom in a child-centered home can spend ten to fifteen years of her life in a minivan, caving to the culture’s expectations for children, carting them around, and keeping them activity-centered.
+These children become increasingly self-centered as life revolves around what they want.
+They rarely learn humility, respect, or submission.
+They are typically weak when it comes to serving others; it was never their habit (Mark 10:45).

-Passive Husband – Another common problem in a family gone wrong is the spiritually passive male.
-The passive husband home is where the wife takes on more of the spiritual leadership, while the man is preoccupied with other things that feed his self-centered preferences.
+• Passive Husband: Another common problem in a family gone wrong is the spiritually passive male.
+The passive husband’s home is where the wife takes on more of the spiritual leadership, while the man is preoccupied with other things that feed his self-centered preferences.
 The child-centered, passive-husband home is upside down.

 Typically, the child and the dad are in the same home since the lazy dad opens the door for the child to be the center of attention.
 Most parents don’t realize the monster they are creating until the child becomes a teenager.

 Call to Action

-If you cannot talk about what’s wrong, I appeal to you to find someone who can walk with you through the problems in your home.
+If your home’s orientation focuses on the wrong person or things, please understand that you cannot correct what is wrong unless you both are willing to sit down, talk about it, and make a practical plan to change.
+If you will not talk about what’s wrong, I appeal to you to find someone who can walk with you through these problems.
 The wrong orientation of the home rarely auto-corrects.
 If it continues, the future fallout will break your heart.
 There is only one right way for the home to function: the Lord must lead, and everyone else must practically follow His leadership.

 1. Will you talk about the questions put forth in this chapter?
+Perhaps reading it again and highlighting the questions will benefit you.

 3. If not, will you find someone to help you and your spouse?

 4. Are you in a church that values your marriage over your ministry?
+If not, you may need to seek help outside your church.
+You might need to find another church.

 5. If only one of you is willing to make changes, will you begin making those changes today?